anish6777/styled-xls/README.md

 //After the book is created you can extract the xml using the below function const result = malnutritionBook.extract();

-#extracted xml can be saved in the required formal
-const blob = new Blob([result], { type: "application/vnd.ms-excel" });
+//extracted xml can be saved in the required formal const blob = new Blob([result], { type: "application/vnd.ms-excel" });
 saveAs(blob, "child-malnutrition.xlsx");